2025siddhidas-bot/oral-insulin-valuation/README.md

 ## Overview
 This repository contains a full-scale pharmaceutical valuation engine built in Python and Streamlit.
 The model evaluates the Risk-Adjusted Net Present Value (rNPV) of a pre-clinical/Phase 1 oral insulin asset targeted at the Type 2 Diabetes (T2D) market.

-To avoid the "false precision" of complex multi-national tax accounting for early-stage assets, the model strictly utilizes an **Unlevered Free Cash Flow (UFCF)** framework.
+The model strictly utilizes an **Unlevered Free Cash Flow (UFCF)** framework.
 This isolates the valuation to the core commercial economics and clinical viability of the drug.

 ---